Skip to main content

 Civil claims of this type filed in Multiple Counties are heard in the county district courts.
 The primary venue is Midland County Courthouse, 500 N Loraine St, Midland, TX 79701.
 Our attorneys practice regularly in these courts and are familiar with the local procedures and scheduling norms.

-Trauma care in West Texas is concentrated at facilities including Midland Memorial Hospital, Medical Center Hospital (Odessa), University Medical Center of El Paso (Level I Trauma Center).
-Common injuries treated at these centers include Severe thermal burns requiring skin grafts and long term care, Traumatic brain injuries from blast overpressure and shrapnel, Amputations from flying debris and structural collapse.
-Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.
+The West Texas medical network handling acute injuries from incidents like this one centers around Midland Memorial Hospital, Medical Center Hospital (Odessa), and University Medical Center of El Paso (Level I Trauma Center).
+Diagnoses we see again and again in these intake records include Severe thermal burns requiring skin grafts and long term care, Traumatic brain injuries from blast overpressure and shrapnel, and Amputations from flying debris and structural collapse.
+We work directly with the records departments at each of these facilities, which is part of why our timelines for assembling a medical chronology run shorter than what most clients expect.